chrisjmccormick/hog_matlab/README.md

 **Key Source Files**

-`runSearchExample.m` - Applies a pre-trained HOG detector to a sample validation image, and reports the detector accuracy.
+* `runSingleWindowExample.m` - Calculates the HOG descriptor for a single image that has been cropped down to the detector size.
+Look at this for learning about the descriptor by itself (without all of the complexities added by actually searching a full image for persons).
+It leverages the following two functions, which, along with my [tutorial](http://mccormickml.com/2013/05/09/hog-person-detector-tutorial/), are a good way to learn how the descriptor works.

-`getHOGDescriptor.m` - Computes the HOG descriptor for a 66x130 pixel image / detection window.
-The detection window is actually 64x128 pixels, but an extra pixel is required on all sides for computing the gradients (NOTE: The detection window size is actually configurable)
+  * `getHOGDescriptor.m` - Calculates the HOG descriptor for a given detection window.
+  * `getHistogram.m` - Calculates the histogram for a single image cell.

-`train_detector.m` - Trains a linear SVM on the ~2.2k pre-cropped windows in the `/Images/Training/` folder.
+* `trainDetector.m` - Trains a linear SVM on the ~2.2k pre-cropped windows in the `/Images/Training/` folder.
+There is also already a pre-trained model saved in `hog_model.mat`, so you don't have to run this function in order to play with the examples.
+* `runSearchExample.m` - Applies a pre-trained HOG detector to a sample validation image, reports the detector accuracy, and displays the image with true positives drawn.

+The project also includes the following subdirectories:
 * The `search` folder contains functions specifically related to searching an image for persons.
+* The `graphics` folder just contains a function for resizing images, and another for plotting detection rectangles.
 * The `Images` folder contains sample training and validation images.
+* The `svm` folder contains everything needed to train a linear SVM.

 **Differences with OpenCV Implementation**